Is It Time To Cut Out Dietary Sugar?

 Benefits of Cutting Sugar

-If you’ve decided to cut down or completely eliminate sugar from your diet you should experience some significant benefits.
+If you’ve decided to cut down or completely eliminate sugar from your diet you might experience some significant benefits.

-Weight Loss – Removing sugar from your diet will simultaneously remove many calories that are leading to weight gain.
+Weight Loss – Removing sugar from your diet may simultaneously remove many calories that are leading to weight gain.*

-Improved Heart Health – Taking in less sugar can reduce triglycerides and blood pressure resulting better heart health.
+Improved Heart Health – Taking in less sugar may reduce triglycerides and blood pressure resulting better heart health.*

-Quality Nutrition – By removing sugar from your diet you will find yourself eating more nutrient-dense foods.
+Quality Nutrition – By removing sugar from your diet you may find yourself eating more nutrient-dense foods.*

 Healthy Dental Hygiene – Tooth decay is caused by a buildup of bacteria in the mouth, and sugar feeds this bacteria.
-Removing sugar can reduce the amount of this bacteria in the mouth and lead to better oral health.
+Removing sugar may reduce the amount of this bacteria in the mouth and may lead to better oral health.*

 Better Skin – Sugar can also feed the bacteria that lives on our skin resulting in blemishes.
-Cutting out sugar can improve acne prone skin in this way.
+Cutting out sugar may improve acne prone skin in this way.*

 It's ok to sometimes eat a bite of dark chocolate.